 Clipping to Dry

-When I clip to dry I cut the plant right at the base.
+When I clip stems to dry stems I also cut stems from the base.
 If the season is ending and we’re approaching that first frost I will actually pull the whole plant from the ground.

 - The next step is to wash and damp dry before prepping to air dry.